ostinelli/gin.io/docs/models.md

 ```

 In Lua, a variable that is not specifically set as `local` is defined globally.
-Hence, the database variable `DB` defined here above is a global object available
+Hence, the database variable `MYSQLDB` defined here above is a global object available
 throughout your application.

 As you can see, we're defining various database access settings for the three environments `development`, `test` and `production`, and then initializing the
 database object with the settings that correspond to the enivornment Zebra is run in (available in `Zebra.env`).

-> The newly created object `MYSQLDB` exposes only two functions: `define` (see here below) and `execute(sql)`.
+> The newly created object `MYSQLDB` mainly exposes two functions: `define` (see here below) and `execute(sql)`.
 The latter allows you to use the `MYSQLDB` connection anywhere in your application, including models,
 > to perform database queries, by calling `MYSQLDB:execute(sql)`.

 Now that we have a database object, we can define a model `Users`.
 To do so, create the file `./app/models/users.lua` and enter this code: